codee-com/open-catalog/Checks/PWR056/README.md

 Typically, **minimizing the computational overhead of offloading is the biggest challenge to speedup the code using accelerators**.

->**Note**
+> [!NOTE]
->Offloading scalar reduction loops incurs an overhead due to the synchronization
+> Offloading scalar reduction loops incurs an overhead due to the synchronization
->needed to avoid race conditions and ensure the correctness of the code.
+> needed to avoid race conditions and ensure the correctness of the code.
 Note
->appropriate data scoping of shared and private variables is still a must.
+> appropriate data scoping of shared and private variables is still a must.

 ### Code example